 Cases by Source: I came across a reddit post by someone who had used a soft bag to make a storage solution he really liked, and he used Cases by Source as his vendor.
 They actually had a couple of products on their site that might work for me, but they have a $100 minimum order, and I can’t find their products in stock anywhere except their website, which is a little bit sad.
 What I ended up doing was finding two cases I thought might work and ordering them both.
 I figured I’d get at least one working solution out of it.
 I also ordered these boxes to use as the inside of the box, also suggested by that reddit post.

-You may have noticed in the first picture I linked, that the rows on those cardboard boxes are wider than Dominion cards.
+You may have noticed in one of the pictures, that the rows on those cardboard boxes are wider than Dominion cards.
 After some measuring I discovered that I could get an extra row in both boxes if I made them shorter.
-Fortunately, this isn’t too difficult to accomplish, all I had to do was cut some new holes in the cardboard and use that with some tape to plug up the old holes, and I can move those cardboard dividers wherever I want (picture).
-This has already been done in the first picture if you look closely.
-With some creative folding, cutting, and taping, I merged the two boxes into one giant box with smaller rows and one less row, but it actually fits in both boxes (picture).
+Fortunately, this isn’t too difficult to accomplish, all I had to do was cut some new holes in the cardboard and use that with some tape to plug up the old holes, and I can move those cardboard dividers wherever I want.
+This has already been done in the second picture if you look closely.
+With some creative folding, cutting, and taping, I merged the two boxes into one giant box with smaller rows and one less row, but it actually fits in both boxes (pictures below).

 For the soft case I found some “hardboard” at the hardware store and put that under the boxes, then I got some foam to put around the edges so that everything fits tightly, and it turns out that both cases were functional and looking pretty good.
 If it turned out this way, I had planned to give one of them to a friend of mine who frequently lets me use his cards for my IRL tournaments; I chose the hard case for myself and gave him the soft one.